Launching on Kickstarter tomorrow, June 1, the new Blackbelt 3D printer aims to offer a monstrous build volume and support-free prints.

 Will the Blackbelt 3D Printer Succeed on Kickstarter?

 There’s good reason to put faith into this crowdfunding project, as the creator has vast experience with the technical side of 3D printing.
-The Blackbelt 3D printer is created by Stephan Schürmann, a former 3D printing engineer with the renowned filament producer ColorFabb.
+The Blackbelt 3D printer is the work of Stephan Schürmann, a former 3D printing engineer with the renowned filament producer colorFabb.

 Although the project has yet to hit Kickstarter, the Blackbelt team is already unveiling details for the project.
 The retail price for the desktop version will be 9,500 EUR, while the package that includes the standing frame and roller will cost 12,500 EUR.

-Those who make the jump and become early bird backers will receive a heavily discounted price.
-The Blackbelt 3D printer will launch on Kickstarter on May 12, so keep an eye out for updates.
+Those who make the jump and become Super Early Bird backers can snag the heavily discounted price of 5,500 EUR.
+The Blackbelt 3D printer will launch on Kickstarter at 3PM CET, June 1, so keep an eye out for updates.

 Although the Kickstarter landscape is often uncertain, the Blackbelt team has the experience and the concept to revolutionize 3D printing technology.
 Whether or not they can deliver on this idea, however, remains to be seen.